graalvm/mx/README-proftool.md

 $ mx profrecord -E fop /home/graal/oraclejdk1.8.0_291-jvmci-21.1-b03/bin/java -jar dacapo.jar fop -n 56
 ```

+The required argument `-E <name>` specifies the directory that will contain the output the files.
+It's an error if it
+already exists but the `-O` will overwrite the directory if it already exists.
-This should work with any Java command line you can supply.
+`mx profrecord` should work with any Java command line you can supply.

 The second way is to use the `proftool` profiler with the `mx benchmark` command.
 The `proftool` profiler
 conflicts with the `rss` tracker which is enabled by default, so it currently must be explicitly turned off.
 For example, running: